youxiberlin/Github-tweets-fullstack/README.md

 **Frontend:** it fetches Github pushes from the backend server and lists them.
 Developed with Typescript and React.

 **Backend:** it receives data of Github pushes that were posted by Github webhook, and stores the data to MongoDB.
 Available endpoints of the REST API are listed below.
+Developed with Typescript, Node.js, Express, mongoose and others.

 ## Getting Started